bmeviauac01/softwarelab1/docs/Lab-EFREST/Exercise-2.md

 - `IReadOnlyCollection<Task> List()`: lists all available tasks
 - `Task FindById(int taskId)`: returns the single task with the specified ID if it exists; returns null otherwise
-- `Task Insert(CreateTask value)`: adds a new task to the database with the specified title and associtates it with the specified status; if no status with the provided name exists, create a new status record; the return value is the new task entity as created in the database with its assigned ID
+- `Task Insert(CreateTask value)`: adds a new task to the database with the specified title and associates it with the specified status; if no status with the provided name exists, create a new status record; the return value is the new task entity as created in the database with its assigned ID
 - `Task Delete(int taskId)`: deletes the specified task; return value is the task (state before deletion), or null if the task is not found

-You don't need to implement the other operations yet; however an implementation needs to be provided so that the code compiles.
+You don't need to implement the other operations yet; however, an implementation needs to be provided so that the code compiles.
 You may use `throw new NotImplementedException();` as a placeholder for now.

 !!! tip "Tip"
     You will need to map the database entity to the model class in the repository.
-It is recommended to create a `ToModel` helper method as seen previously.
-When querying the tasks you will need the associated status record too (to get the name).
+It is recommended to create a `ToModel` helper method, as seen previously.
+When querying the tasks, you will need the associated status record too (to get the name).
 You will need to use an `.Include()`.

 ## Operations on the REST Api

 Create a new `TasksController` in the `Controllers` folder.
 The controller shall handle REST queries on URL `/api/tasks/neptun` where the last part is your **own Neptun code** lowercase.

-The controller shall take an `ITasksRepository` as parameter.
-In order for the dependency injection framework to resolve this in runtime, further configuration is needed.
-In the `Startup` class register this interface and its corresponding implementation in method `ConfigureServices` similarly to how the other repository is registered.
+The controller shall take an `ITasksRepository` as a parameter.
+For the dependency injection framework to resolve this in runtime, further configuration is needed.
+In the `Startup` class, register this interface and its corresponding implementation in the method `ConfigureServices` similarly to how the other repository is registered.
 (The controller does _not_ need registration.)

 Implement the following operations using the previously implemented repository methods: